-Defense Attorney Participation Subcommittee

-Members: Mark Risk (Chair)
+Defense Attorney Participation Subcommittee Members: Mark Risk (Chair)

 This subcommittee was created at the January 23, 2007 meeting to examine the defense attorney's role in the drug court process and funding for defense counsel involvement.
 Several issues were raised and studied by the subcommittee in 2020, including an issue dealing with drug court participants who commit another felony and are expelled from their current drug court program.
 In conjunction with SCAO and the Michigan Association of Treatment Court Professionals (MATCP), recommendations to amend the statute to allow more discretion and to take into consideration these high risk/high need individuals will continue to be explored by the SDTCAC's Legislative Subcommittee.
 In 2020, the Defense Attorney Participation Subcommittee also looked into the issue of shortened driver license suspensions for drunk driving offenses if an interlock device is installed.
-Review of this issue will also continue.
+Large numbers of unlicensed drivers with a history of alcohol related offenses drive anyway.
+Part of the problem is due to unlicensed drivers to get a hearing with the SOS and be granted an interlock device installed, rather having unlicensed drivers drive with no interlock.
+Lastly there is a critical lack of supervised transition housing for those in treatment courts.
+This often leads to longer incarcerations until a treatment or transition bed is available.
+Additionally, while in jail participants receive no or little treatment.
+Review of these issues will also continue.

-Family Dependency Court Subcommittee

-Members: The Honorable Susan Dobrich (Chair), Mark Risk
+Family Dependency Court Subcommittee Members: The Honorable Susan Dobrich (Chair), Mark Risk